Human Resources Managers

 Jan 18, 2021 at 01:56 AM

-Jeanette Arvelo (Small chance) says
+Jeanette Arvelo (Low) says

 We can automate all the processes involved in managing human resources for an organization, however, productivity will always require human processes of trust, empathy, orientation, focus and resilience.
 By nature, human beings are gregarious and it is in their DNA to socialize.